 Capacitors are soldered the same way as resistors.
-Electrolytic capacitors are polar.
-They must be mounted in the correct orientation!
-They will be destroyed when installed in reverse polarity and may even burst!
+Electrolytic capacitors are polar, and must be mounted in the correct orientation!
+They will be destroyed when installed reverse, and may even burst!

-Please keep in mind that different manufacturers mark the polarity in different ways.
-The marking may represent the positive or the negative terminal!
+Please keep in mind that different manufacturers marks the polarity in different ways, the marking may represent the positive or the negative terminal!
 The actual polarity (+ or -) is printed inside the marker band that points at one of the leads.